Formloom 4 plugin

-Start by adding a Formloom page to your site (select ADD icon in Rapidweaver edit mode, then chose All Plugins -> Formloom 3) then you can editing form properties.
+Start by adding a Formloom page to your site ( select ADD icon in RapidWeaver edit mode, then chose All Plugins -> Formloom 4 ) then you can editing form properties.

 FormLoom Navigation Overview

-When in Page Edit view, The Formloom plugin contains five separate input areas (Simply switch between views using the buttons at the bottom of your RapidWeaver window).
-These views are
+When in Page Edit view, The Formloom plugin contains four separate input areas (Simply switch between views using the buttons at the left side of your RapidWeaver window).

 These are the fields presented in your form